Differentially Private Algorithms for Graphs Under Continual Observation: Mechanisms Based on Continuous Global Sensitivity

 To extend the counting mechanisms by Chan \etal{} to non-binary streams of values in $\{-L,\dots,L\}$, we only need to account for the increased sensitivity in the scale of the Laplace distribution.
 By \cref{lem:extended-obs1}, we can use the mechanisms of Chan \etal~\cite{chan11} to compute the sum of a stream of numbers in $\{-L,\dots,L\}$, but gain a factor $2L$ in the error. \opt{confpre}{The proofs appear in \cref{sec:counting-proofs}.}

-\begin{restatable}[Extension of \cref{lem:observation1}]{lemma}{obsoneextlemma} Let $\algo$ be a mechanism as in \cref{alg:generic-counting} (see page~\pageref{alg:generic-counting}) with $L_1 = -L$ and $L_2 = L$ that releases $k$ noisy p-sums, such that the count at any time step can be computed as the sum of at most $y$ p-sums, and every item is part of at most $x$ p-sums.
-Furthermore, $\algo$ adds noise $\Lap(2L/\eps)$ to every p-sum.
-Then, $\algo$ is $(x\cdot\eps)$-differentially private, and the error is $O(L\eps^{-1}\sqrt{y}\log\frac{1}{\delta})$ with probability at least $1-\delta$ at each time step. \end{restatable} { \begin{proof} The error follows from \cref{cor:measure-conc}.
+\begin{restatable}[Extension of \cref{lem:observation1}]{lemma}{obsoneextlemma} Let $\algo$ be the counting mechanism given in \cref{alg:generic-counting} that releases $k$ noisy p-sums, such that the count at any time step can be computed as the sum of at most $y$ p-sums and every item is part of at most $x$ p-sums.
+Assume that the algorithm receives an integer input stream with the guarantee that all input values lie between $-L$ and $L$, where $L$ is a publicly known integer, i.e.~, with $L_1 = -L$ and $L_2 = L$.
+If the input stream complies with the guarantee, then $\algo$ is $(x\cdot\eps)$-differentially private, and the error is $O(L\eps^{-1}\sqrt{y}\log\frac{1}{\delta})$ with probability at least $1-\delta$ at each time step. \end{restatable} { \begin{proof} The error follows from \cref{cor:measure-conc}.

 We proceed as in the proof of \cref{lem:observation1}.
 Let $\sigma$, $\sigma'$ be two adjacent streams that differ only at time $t'$, i.e., $\sigma(t) = \sigma'(t)$ for all $t \neq t'$ and $\sigma(t') \neq \sigma'(t')$.
 We denote by $\delta' = \sigma'(t') - \sigma(t')$ the difference in the items at time $t'$.
 Note that $|\delta'| \leq 2L$, since $\sigma(t),\,\sigma'(t) \in \{-L,\dots,L\}$ for all $t$.
 Let $c = (c_1,\dots,c_k)\TT$ be the noiseless p-sums of stream $\sigma$ corresponding to the noisy p-sums computed by $\algo$.
 Let $I$ be the set of indices to (noisy) p-sums involving time $t'$.
 By assumption, $|I| \leq x$, since any item participates in at most $x$ (noisy) p-sums.